rust-lang/reference/src/glossary.md

 ### Object Safe Traits

 [Traits] that can be used as [trait objects].
-Only traits that follow specifc [rules][object safety] are object safe.
+Only traits that follow specific [rules][object safety] are object safe.

 ### Prelude

-Prelude, or The Rust Prelude, is a small collection of items - mostly traits - that are imported into very module of every crate.
+Prelude, or The Rust Prelude, is a small collection of items - mostly traits - that are imported into every module of every crate.
 The traits in the prelude are pervasive.

 ### Size